-PRDOH CDBG-DR is responsible for record keeping at the grant, program, project, and applicant/beneficiary levels.
-The PRDOH CDBG-DR Compliance and Regulations Area is responsible of periodically reviewing and, when necessary, updating the RKMA Policy.
+PRDOH CDBG-DR/MIT is responsible for record keeping at the grant, program, project, and applicant/beneficiary levels.
+The PRDOH CDBG-DR/MIT Compliance and Regulations Area is responsible of periodically reviewing and, when necessary, updating the RKMA Policy.
 The Compliance and Regulations Area, in partnership with the Operations Information Technology (IT) Area, and Monitoring staff shall ensure implementation of this Policy across all programs, projects, and activities.
 Programs implemented by PRDOH designate a point of contact (POC) to relay issues and needed or recommended updates to the RKMA Policy and guidelines to the Monitoring Department for proper review and revision.

 As per the Public Documents Administration Act, PRDOH has a Document Administrator in charge of document administration in compliance with the Act.
-Particularly, the CDBG-DR Program has Document Management Specialists who will supervise, lead, or perform record information management work.
-Each CDBG-DR Division Director is responsible of designating a person within their staff to act as a Document Manager Specialist, ensuring this Policy is implemented in their area.
-Each Division Director responds to the Disaster Recovery Directors, whom in turn report to the Disaster Recovery Deputy Secretary, who in turn reports to the PRDOH Secretary.
-The following PRDOH CDBG-DR Divisions are responsible for the following:
+Particularly, the CDBG-DR/MIT Programs have Document Management Specialists who will supervise, lead, or perform record information management work.
+15 Each CDBG-DR/MIT Division Director is responsible of designating a person within their staff to act as a Document Manager Specialist, ensuring this Policy is implemented in their area.
+Each Division Director responds to the Disaster Recovery and Mitigation Directors, whom in turn report to the Disaster Recovery and Mitigation Deputy Secretary, who in turn reports to the PRDOH Secretary.
+The following PRDOH CDBG-DR/MIT Divisions are responsible for the following: